jplindstrom/p5-autobox-Transform/README.md

     ## A single comparison

     # order: the first arg is the comparison options (one or an
-    # arrayref with many)
+    # arrayref with many options)
     ->order()  # Defaults to str, asc, $_, just like sort ->order("num")
     ->order(sub { uc($_) })
+    # compare captured matches, e.g. "John" and "Doe" as "JohnDoe"
     ->order( qr/first_name: (\w+), last_name: (\w+)/ )
     ->order([ num => qr/id: (\d+)/ ])
     ->order([ sub { int($_) }, "num" ])

-    # order_by: the first arg is the accessor, second arg is the
+    # order_by: the first arg is the accessor, just like with
-    # comparison options (one or an arrayref with many)
+    # map_by.
+Second arg is the comparison options (one or an arrayref
+    # with many options)
     ->order_by("id")
     ->order_by("id", "num")
     ->order_by("id", [ "num", "desc" ])